robertmuth/Cwerg/Docs/ast.md

 Special constant to indiciate *no default value*

 ### ValVoid
-The void value is the only value inhabiting the `TypeVoid` type
+The ValValue is the only value inhabiting the `TypeVoid` type

     It can be used to model *null* in nullable pointers via a sum type.